Skip to content

 Governance:

 Corporate governance refers to policies and procedures designed to ensure transparency and accountability within a company's board of directors and senior management team.
-Board composition and independence, CEO successions, executive compensation, and shareholders' votes are the most common areas of focus for boards of directors.
+Board composition and independence, CEO succession, executive compensation, and shareholders' votes are the most common areas of focus for boards of directors.

 Corporate governance includes both internal and external factors.
 Internal factors include corporate strategy, risk management, and organizational culture.
 External factors include government regulations, media coverage, and investor sentiment.